 Getting ready for a workout can be just as important as the workout itself.
 Not only do you need the proper gear and motivation, but you also need to prep your body for the lifting and weights to come.

 Part of that prep comes in pre-workout drinks and powders.
 The difficult part is finding a brand or product that can actually deliver what you need.

 Knowing how much caffeine in pre-workout mixes and drinks is an important decision you need to make.

-This guide will help you identify the right amount of caffeine, the products in that range, and which is best for your needs.
+This guide will help you identify the right amount of caffeine intake, the products in that range, and which is best for your needs.

-- How Much Caffeine Is In Pre-Workout?
-(Overview & Average)
+- How Much Caffeine Is Really In A Pre-Workout Supplement?

 - Popular Pre-Workout Brands & Caffeine Per Serving

-- How Much Caffeine Is Too Much For Pre-Workout?
+- How Much Is Too Much Caffeine In Pre-Workout?

 - Caffeine in Pre Workout Vs Coffee (What’s The Difference?)